mikomatyk/songbook/README.md

 Unless explicitly stated otherwise, I am not the author of the songs presented here and do not claim any copyright over them.
-Any other content in this repository that may be a subject to licensing was prepared and [unlicensed][98] by [Mikołaj Bartnicki][99].
+Any other content in this repository that may be a subject to licensing was created and [unlicensed][98] by [Mikołaj Bartnicki][99].

 [98]:UNLICENSE